 Where is my nearest Frazzled Cafe and how do I find out about future launches?

 Information and launch dates for each new location will be emailed to our mailing list as they are confirmed, you can sign up here to receive updates and invitations to existing meetings or tell us where you would like us to launch next.
 The information will also be made available on our website.

 Can I just turn up to a Frazzled Cafe meeting?

-Frazzled Cafe meetings are limited in number (max 18 people) to ensure that everyone who attends is able to speak if they wish to.
+Frazzled Cafe meetings are limited in number to ensure that everyone who attends is able to speak if they wish to.
 It is for this reason that we require people to pre-register attendance.
 Invitations to Frazzled Cafe meetings are currently sent out by email to members on our mailing list for each location and it is also possible to book directly via the button on our homepage.
 Whilst places are allocated on a first-come basis, we will always endeavour to ensure someone who has attended previously is able to attend again and we also operate a wait list should places become free last minute.

 Is Frazzled Cafe about mindfulnes?

 We recognise that many people find mindfulness to be a useful tool in helping to de-frazzle – in fact our founder and patron Ruby Wax has written a pretty awesome book about it (further information can be found here) however, it is not the focus of Frazzled Cafe meetings.
 We open and close our meetings with brief mindfulness exercises to help everyone to be ‘present’ in the room and it gives people a taster if they want to try it, but that's about it.